somehuman22/javacrap/README.md

 # javacrap
 My work for AP Comp Sci.

-#Intellij or Eclipse required
+# Intellij or Eclipse required
-I you use any other editor your computer will explode.
+If you use any other editor your computer will explode.

+# Linux
+Linux master race!